shrekdad/cheese/README.md

 # cheese

 flashcards maker
-tracker for worksheets.
+tracker for worksheets

 ### eat your own dog food

-cow: flashcards for Chinese
+*cow*: flashcards for Chinese
-eel: flashcards for English
+*eel*: flashcards for English
-moose: tracker for math worksheets
+*moose*: tracker for math worksheets

 ### features